 RE-OPENING PROSECUTION CASE

-May be permitted if defence evidence in breach of rule in Browne v Dunn: Evidence Act s.46.
+Also may be permitted if defence evidence in breach of rule in Browne v Dunn: Evidence Act s.46.
 Perryman v R [2019] VSCA 252.

 Don Just